fgimian/cwdapache/README.md

 This project is a fork of [Atlassian's Apache Connector for Crowd](https://bitbucket.org/atlassian/cwdapache) with the following changes:

 * [Mathias Burger's Apache 2.4 compatibility patch](https://bitbucket.org/atlassian/cwdapache/pull-request/18/added-apache-24-compatibility-and-fixed/diff) has been applied.
 * I have written the necessary files to allow for packaging of this for Debian-based distributions.
-This has currently only been successfully tested against Ubuntu 14.04 (trusty) but more distributions will be officially supported soon.
+This has currently only been successfully tested against Ubuntu 14.04 (trusty).

 # Issues